Welcome to today's edition of the Rush 24-7 podcast.

 You ever seen that show?

-It's it's a Sunday nights on CBS.
+It's Sunday nights on CBS.

-I uh we do watch The Good Wife, and I have it set to record every night at nine o'clock, so I checked it last night just to make sure that it was recorded.
+We do watch The Good Wife, and I have it set to record every night at 9 o'clock.

-I also get it off Apple TV the next day off of iTunes, but I want to make sure it recorded because half the time in the football season it doesn't.
+I also get it off Apple TV the next day off of iTunes, but I want to make sure it recorded because half the time in the football season, it doesn't.

-CBS has a late game, late game goes long, everything in the prime time schedule is delayed, but the DVR schedule is not delayed to accommodate it.
+CBS has a late game, late game goes long, everything in the primetime schedule is delayed, but the DVR schedule is not delayed to accommodate it.

-I forgot that the NCAA basketball tournament was on and the CBS has that, so I turned it on, and a great race is on at nine o'clock on my DVR and not the good wife.
+So I turned it on and a great race is on at 9 o'clock on my DVR and not the Good Wife.

 So it took about two seconds for me to figure out what happened.